Our new Sea Turtle Project – Sea Turtle Monitoring Project

-We are very excited to announce our new project run by our resident Marine Biologist Mem in the monitoring and recording of Sea Turtles in the Raja Ampat marine park.
+We are very excited to announce our new Sea Turtle Project run by our resident Marine Biologist Mem in the monitoring and recording of Sea Turtles in the Raja Ampat marine park.
 As a Sea Turtle specialist with work and research in the field in the Aegean, Mediterranean and Caribbean she has a wealth of knowledge about Sea Turtles.

 Sea Turtles are extremely important for the marine environment and play a myriad of roles in the marine ecosystem; from maintaining productive coral reef ecosystems, to providing a habitat for other marine life to live upon.
 Helping maintain sea grass beds, controlling jellyfish populations, providing food for other fish and marine organisms.
 Facilitating nutrient cycling from marine to terrestrial, by transporting and placing (eggs) essential nutrients from the oceans to beaches worldwide.

-This is the beginning of a long term project which we hope will help save and understand these amazing creature more.
-For further details about sea turtles and Raja Ampat please visit our conservation pages on our web site, or come and join Mem and the team and meet some turtles face to face.
+This is the beginning of a long term Sea Turtle Project which we hope will help save and understand these amazing creature more.
+For further details about sea turtles and Raja Ampat please visit our conservation pages on our web site, or eat and join Mem and the team and meet some turtles face to face.